sirzachary/recode-challenge-batch-1/README.md

 Your client has given you this design specification and want you to build it out - pixel perfect.
 That means mastering your CSS magic - perfect padding, margin, alignment, colors, and typography.

+Functionality wise, users should be able to navigate between the 4 news categories and view different news articles.
+Clicking on an article opens a new tab to the relevant page.
+That's all.
+Data should be fetched from https://newsapi.org/

 And one more thing.
 You have to use one of the following Javascript frameworks:
 - Vue https://vuejs.org/
 - Angular https://angular.io